Look to the Future

 Hyundai 45 EV Concept — Frankfurt

 Hyundai has already embraced the idea of electrification with two pure EVs in its roster, as well as hybrids and even a fuel-cell vehicle.
-At this year’s Frankfurt Motor Show, the Korean company provided a glimpse into its future plans for EVs with the debut of the 45 EV Concept.
+At the 2019 Frankfurt Motor Show, the Korean company provided a glimpse into its future plans for EVs with the debut of the 45 EV Concept.
 Named to honor the advanced Pony Coupe Concept that was shown 45 years ago, the 45 EV Concept features a similar clean and simple design like the original concept from 1974.
 A modern take on the fastback profile, the 45 gives the appearance of stability with its wide stance and forward-oriented posture.
-Adding to the overall clean look are invisible door handles as well as a self-cleaning hidden camera that replaces the rearview mirrors.
+Adding to the overall clean look are invisible door handles as well as a self-cleaning hidden camera that replaces rearview mirrors.

 Hyundai 45 EV Concept

 As a fully electric concept, the 45 is able to maximize usable interior space by placing the batteries and motors outside or below the cabin.
-The batteries are stored under the floor in what Hyundai refers to as a skateboard — a similar concept to the General Motors Autonomy that appeared in 2002.
+The batteries get stored under the floor in what Hyundai refers to as a skateboard — a similar concept to the General Motors Autonomy that appeared in 2002.
 This setup allowed designers to create a living room-like interior with fine furniture and comfortable carpeting.
 Seats of the 45 swivel toward the entrance when the door opens for easy access.
 The high-tech display highlights the interior and, as a vehicle for the future, of course it can also be operated autonomously.

 Imagine by Kia Concept — Geneva